 It is important to remember that property matters can be initiated in the Supreme Court and orders may be made on grounds other than those set out in the Family Law Act 1975 (Cth).

 Whether you wish to protect your family’s interests or you seek fair compensation for your contributions to a business, Cooper Grace Ward’s family law team can explain the processes available to you and how best to proceed.

-Our team of dedicated family lawyers, led by partners Justine Woods and Genevieve Dee (both accredited specialists in Family Law) have experience in a wide range of family law issues.
+Our team of dedicated family lawyers, led by partner Justine Woods (an accredited specialist in Family Law) has experience in a wide range of family law issues.